Heatblur-Simulations/f-4e-manual/src/cockpit.rst

 .. image:: images/Intlk.png

-A two position switch that determines whether the fire control system launch parameter interlocks can prevent an AIM-7 from being when the trigger is pulled.
+A two position switch that determines whether the fire control system launch parameter interlocks can prevent an AIM-7 from being launched when the trigger is pulled.

 +-------------+------------------------------------------------------------------------------------+
 | IN          | Interlocks engaged; range limits, ASE limits, or radar not in VI inhibits launch.  |